About Jeff Smith

-I grew up in Dayton, Ohio, and attended Wright State University.
-Upon graduating with a degree in Geology, I flew with the U.S. Air Force for 24 years.
-After a fun career, I moved back to Dayton where I’m pursuing my second passion...landscape photography.
+Growing up in Dayton, Ohio, I attended Wright State University studying rocks.
+As the Air Force would have it, I later applied my degree by avoiding rocks.
+After a 24-year career of flying, I moved back to Dayton where I’m pursuing my second passion...landscape photography.

 I find there are three joys in capturing an image.
 First is simply the experience, the pure peace amidst nature’s amazing colors.
 The second is viewing the image on my computer and realizing I caught something wonderful…and I didn’t muck it up.
 The next joy comes in seeing the print adorning a client’s wall.
 It’s also very humbling.

-If I’m lucky enough to catch favorable light, I prefer the contre-jour technique of pointing my lens into the light.
+if I’m lucky enough to catch favorable light, I prefer the contre-jour technique of pointing my lens into the light.
 Given the extreme contrast between dimmer, golden-hour foregrounds and the still very bright sun and underlit clouds, the exposures become more unforgiving.
 I mitigate these effects through bracketing.
-Coupled with the bracketing, some vistas beg for a panoramic composition which entails capturing a series of exposures which sweep across the horizon.
+Coupled with the bracketing, some vistas beg for a panoramic composition that entails capturing a series of exposures that sweep across the horizon.

 The parks and vistas I shoot are often void of visitors during these hours leaving me to ponder if I was the only one witnessing the spectacle.
 In creating these images, it's hard not to experience a sense of awe and wonder, thus I find my calling in sharing these decisive moments.